 3. Reviews of Child in Need Plans

 Reviews will be conducted at intervals agreed with the Lead Professional's line manager, which will be at least every three months, unless there are exceptional circumstances when timescales can be longer.
 This can include disabled children whose circumstances remain consistent and the services provided do not require such a regular review.

 If there are significant changes in the family circumstances, an early review should take place.

-Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with West Midlands Safeguarding Children Procedures.
+Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with Regional Child Protection Procedures.